FIRST CHOICE SALOON - Mercedes-Benz S-Class

 Market and Model

 As before, most S-Class models will continue to be sold in the £75,000 to £90,000 bracket, but it's perfectly possible to pay up to and over £200,000, if you choose a well-specified Mercedes-AMG S 65 or Mercedes-Maybach variant.
+There's a £2,800 premium to go for the standard bodyshape to a long wheelbase version.

 A key draw this time round will be the improved 'Intelligent Drive' driving assistance technology on offer which takes another step towards fully autonomous driving.
 DISTRONIC Active Proximity Control and Active Steer Assist now provide even more comfortable support for the driver to keep a safe distance and steer.
 The speed is now adjusted automatically ahead of curves or junctions.
 This is complemented by a considerably improved Active Lane Change Assist and additional functions of the Active Emergency Stop Assist.